Maketto Chef Erik Bruner-Yang Is Opening a Hot Pot and Taco Restaurant on H Street

 Maketto restaurateur Erik Bruner-Yang is playing with a new concept: Yangs, a hot pot and taco spot that’ll open on H Street Northeast this Friday.
 (If the combo seems random, albeit delicious, consider that it’s located in the Impala Cantina space.)
+The idea came about because Bruner-Yang and Impala business partner Troy Hickman wanted to do something different for winter—the chef says if the neighborhood likes the concept, they’ll keep it going.

+“I feel like I always need to have something spontaneous happening,” says Bruner-Yang.

-At the trendy Line Hotel, Bruner-Yang toys with tradition at his American-Taiwanese restaurant, Brothers and Sisters, and standing-room-only Spoken Enlgish.
+At the trendy Line Hotel, the chef toys with tradition at his American-Taiwanese restaurant, Brothers and Sisters, and standing-room-only Spoken English.
 At Yang’s, the hot pot menu reads somewhat more conventional (minus the separate option of tacos, of course).
-Diners pick a base broth—chicken or vegetable—and then tick off items from a 40-odd list of meats, seafood, veggies, tofu, noodles, and dumplings to cook in the simmering liquid.
+Diners pick a base broth—a robust Chinese chicken or roasted vegetable—and then tick off items from a 40-odd list of meats, seafood, veggies, tofu, noodles, and dumplings to cook in the simmering liquid.
 Dipping sauces include flavors like ginger-scallion, crispy garlic-chili, and “really really hot sauce.”
 Rounding out the options are small plates like garlic rice or fried chicken, plus a concise list of beers and wines.
 Maketto chef de cuisine James Wozniuk is also helming the kitchen here.

-For Impala Cantina fans, there’s a separate, much briefer menu of $3 street tacos (chorizo, steak), snacks (elote, guac), and no-frills drinks like Modelo and frozen margs.
+For Impala Cantina fans, there’s a separate, much briefer menu offered in the first floor bar area, with $3 street tacos (chorizo, steak), snacks (elote, guac), and no-frills drinks like Modelo and frozen margs.
+The area is meant to be good for a quick stop-in—or depending on crowds, a snack while waiting for one of the 50-odd hot pot seats upstairs.

 Hot pot is a hot trend right now.
 Yang’s is one of several cook-it-yourself soup ventures to open this year, including all-you-can-eat Urban Hot Pot in Rockville; a recent branch of Little Dipper Hot Pot in Fairfax; and Fuyu, a Japanese shabu-shabu pop-up opening at Whaley’s mid-December.